-This area of practice focuses on improving the health of populations by influencing lifestyle and socioeconomic, physical and cultural environment (including sustainable development) and health education directed towards populations, communities and individuals.
-It involves a theoretical and practical understanding of health improvement in order to work with, and possibly direct, health improvement specialists.
+This area of practice focuses on improving the health of populations by influencing lifestyle and socioeconomic, physical and cultural environment (including sustainable development) and health

-Aim: To influence and act on the broad determinants and behaviours influencing health and wellbeing at a system, community and individual level.
+Aim: To be able to influence and act on the broad determinants and behaviours influencing health and wellbeing at a system, community and individual level.

 - Definitions of health (physical, mental and social) - Determinants of health including impact of ethnicity culture, and discrimination on health outcomes, and the prevention paradox - Prevention paradox - Impact of culture on behaviour - Role of regulation, legislation and fiscal measure in promotion of health - Principles and practice of health promotion and education including models of behavioural change - Risk reduction versus harm minimisation - Social marketing theory (diffusion of knowledge) - Evaluation of health promotion activities including outcomes, appropriateness of different methods, limitations and strengths of RCT, alternative evaluation methods and qualitative approaches - Ethical and political issues, and the rapid changes in these, that underly responsibility for health - Theory and practice of community development.
 Strengths and weakness of community development approaches - Practical problems of community development.
-Place of professional in community development - Principles of sustainable development including the health co-benefits of climate change mitigation and adaptation - Understanding the evidence on bio-psycho-social pathways to disease and importance of mental wellbeing as a determinant of physical health - Behavioural or social science contributions to health improvement (psychology, sociology, policy analysis, leadership) - Complex systems approaches others, local authorities, health and /or social care services, the Third Sector, police, education, regional departments of government and/or national government, lay groups, such as community representatives or patient groups and clinicians.
-Registrars will also be expected to have considered the health improvement needs of at least one marginalized or disadvantaged group.
+Place of professional in community development - Principles of sustainable development including the health co-benefits of climate change mitigation and adaptation - Understanding the evidence on bio-psycho-social pathways to disease and importance of mental wellbeing as a determinant of physical health - Behavioural or social science contributions to health improvement (psychology, sociology, policy analysis, leadership) - Complex systems approaches

 By the end of training registrars will be expected to have undertaken work on health improvement or determinants of health or health communication work both in a health care setting and a community setting, and in the context of health protection.
-Agencies or organisations could include, amongst
+Agencies or organisations could include, amongst others, local authorities, health and /or social care services, the Third Sector, police, education, regional departments of government and/or national government, lay groups, such as community representatives or patient groups and clinicians.
+Registrars will also be expected to have considered the health improvement needs of at least one marginalized or disadvantaged group.